joshuapjs/equity-explorer/README.md

 # portfolio-stack
-A tool developed to support your portfolio construction and monitoring.
+A tool developed to support your portfolio construction and monitoring powered by Polygon API.